China eases Covid measures, cutting quarantine and scrapping flight bans

 The country has recorded just over 5,200 Covid deaths, compared with more than a million in the United States.

-But pandemic fatigue has begun to set in as the onerous curbs show little sign of letting up, with grinding lockdowns of the kind that hit Shanghai earlier this year sparking isolated public protests.
+But pandemic fatigue has begun to set in as the onerous curbs show little sign of letting up, while grinding lockdowns of the kind that hit Shanghai earlier this year have sparked isolated public protests.

 And the economic impact has been so severe that analysts now expect China to miss its stated annual growth target of around 5.5 percent by a wide margin.